Glen1337/Misc/README.md

 GetAcad - When AutoCAD floating license is in use, automatically tries to obtain the license every second, until it becomes available.

-RegexTester - Tests a regular exressions by matching it to a list of strings in parallel and reporting the result.
+RegexTester - Tests a regular exression by matching it to a list of strings in parallel and reporting the result.